openreachtech/eslint-plugin-openreachtech/documents/rules/en/no-unexpected-multiline.md

 # no-unexpected-multiline

-* When all of the conditions as follows, decide error.
+* When all of the following conditions are met, throw error.
   1. The node is `+` expression or `-` expression.
   2. There is line-break before the operator.
   3. The line starts with an operator is not indented.